UWNETLAB/dcss_supplementary/README.md

 pip install dcss
 ```

 The package source code is also hosted in this repo.
-If you like, you can browse it in `PATH TO PACKAGE SOURCE CODE`.
+If you like, you can browse it in [`src/dcss/`](src/dcss/).

+> **Note (2026):** The published `dcss` package on PyPI (1.0.2) depends on `pymc3`, which has been superseded by [PyMC](https://www.pymc.io) (version 4 and later). `pip install dcss` into a modern Python environment may fail or pull in very old dependencies.
+To follow along with the book, install the pinned conda environment above, which already includes the compatible package versions.

 # DATASETS